Order of Military Merit (Canada): Insignia

 The badges for inductees are of a similar design to the sovereign's badge, though without precious stones, and slight differences for each grade.
 For Commanders, the emblem is gilt with a red enamel maple leaf in the gold central disk; for Officers, it is gilt with a gold maple leaf; and for Members, both the badge itself and the maple leaf are silver.
 The reverse bears only a serial number, and all are topped by a St. Edward's Crown, symbolizing that the order is headed by the sovereign.
 These insignia are worn with the order's ribbon, which is blue with golden edges.
 Commanders wear the badge at the neck while Officers and Members display theirs on the left breast on a medal bar, suspended by, respectively, a bar of gold or silver decorated with a laurel motif.
 Women in civilian dress may wear their emblems on a ribbon bow pinned at the left chest.
 The ribbon bar, worn for undress, is the same for each grade, save for a miniature blue cross pattée with a maple leaf, the colour of which matches that on the badge of the grade that the wearer was appointed to; someone who has been promoted within the order may wear on their ribbon bar the pins of all grades that they have occupied.
-These same miniatures also serves as a lapel pin for civilian wear.
+These same miniatures also serve as a lapel pin for civilian wear.